 The purpose of the JRB is to divert youth from the juvenile court system.
 Research has documented that such diversions can help to enable youth to stay out of the juvenile court system and have potentially brighter futures than they otherwise would.
 For over 20 years, AHM has positively changed the lives of hundreds of RHAM High School students.

 The AHM Juvenile Review Board serves as a template across the state for similar programs and is made of social workers, school administrators, Resident State Troopers, probation officers, a juvenile prosecutor, a representative from DCF and a representative from The Family Support Center.
 This highly dedicated group of people assists the youth and their families during difficult times.

 Youth referred to the Board must be under 18, accept responsibility for their actions, have no previous court or police involvement and not have committed a felony.

-- The school can refer a student for consistent defiance of school rules or truancy
+2. By school administrators for defiance of rules or truancy